maurei/ngx-table-editor/README.md

 # DISCLAIMER:
 This repository is not maintained.
 It is also not completely finished, but the features that made it in should be relatively stable.
-I do still believe the idea behind this package is valuable.
+I do still believe the idea behind this package is valuable, so be sure to check out some examples in the doc.
 If you have interest in library, contact me.

 # ngx-table-editor